brandur/sorg/content/drafts/cloud-databases.md

 ---
-title: A Comparison of Modern Cloud Databases
+title: A Comparison of Advanced Modern Cloud Databases
 published_at: 2017-05-19T15:54:21Z
 location: San Francisco
 hook: A non-exhaustive primer of some modern cloud database